New solutions using Bluetooth Beacons & Tags claim to be far cheaper than their Active RFID counterpart. Here’s why it makes sense.

 The real cost of a tracking system implies much more than just tags.
 These hardware tags are merely the final node, the piece a user may see on a daily basis.
 Beneath these tags is a complete infrastructure constantly crunching numbers.

-In all, there’s five important parts to an infrastructure structure.
+In all, there’s three important components of an IoT infrastructure:

 Seldom will the hardware be the only tool businesses need to get started.
-Managers will likely have to find an existing app or platform or partner with a solution provider to create the right solution for their business.
-It’s up to the software-side of the solution to specify precisely what Triggers or automated actions will be applied.
-This includes anytime you choose to make updates.
-It will determine how managers will interact with or view beacons and can even affect the end costs.
+Managers will likely have to find an existing IoT application or platform or partner with a solution provider to create the right solution for their business.